What is Ethereum? Complete Guide 2026 for Beginners

 Complete timeline:

 - Late 2013: Vitalik publishes the Ethereum whitepaper.
-At 19, he proposes creating a “Turing-complete” blockchain—capable of executing any calculation.
+At 19, he proposes creating a “Turing-complete” blockchain — capable of executing any computation.

 - January 2014: Official presentation in Miami.
-Vitalik surrounds himself with co-founders: Gavin Wood (creator of Solidity), Joseph Lubin (future founder of ConsenSys), and others.
+Vitalik assembles co-founders: Gavin Wood (creator of Solidity), Joseph Lubin (future founder of ConsenSys), and others.

 - July 30, 2015: Ethereum network launch (Frontier).
 The first block (Genesis Block) is created.

 - June 2016: The DAO hack.
-A hacker exploits a flaw and steals the equivalent of $60 million.
-The community votes for a “hard fork” to reverse the theft, creating Ethereum Classic (ETC)—the unmodified version.
+A hacker exploits a vulnerability and steals the equivalent of $60 million.
+The community votes for a “hard fork” to reverse the theft, creating Ethereum Classic (ETC).

 - 2017: ICO explosion.
 Thousands of projects raise funds by creating ERC-20 tokens on Ethereum.
 ETH goes from $8 to $1,400.